California Code of Regulations (Title 3. Food

 6793.
 Minimal Exposure Pesticide Safety Use Requirements.

-(a) The employer shall provide a clothing change area and instructions, as required by Section 6732, for employees who handle minimal exposure pesticides for any period of time, regardless of the toxicity category of the product used.
+(a) The employer shall provide a clothing change area and instructions, as required by section 6732, for employees who handle minimal exposure pesticides for any period of time, regardless of the toxicity category of the product used.

-(b) The employer shall provide washing facilities, as specified in Section 6734, where minimal exposure pesticides are mixed or loaded, regardless of the toxicity category of the product used.
+(b) The employer shall provide washing facilities, as specified in section 6734, where minimal exposure pesticides are mixed or loaded, regardless of the toxicity category of the product used.

-(2) Employees working as applicators in enclosed cabs;
+(2) employees working as applicators in enclosed cabs;

-(4) Applicators using vehicle-mounted or towed equipment to inject or incorporate these pesticides into the soil; and
+(3) applicators using vehicle-mounted or towed equipment to inject or incorporate these pesticides into the soil; and

-(5) Applicators using equipment with vehicle-mounted spray nozzles directed downward and located below the level of the employee.
+(4) applicators using equipment with vehicle-mounted spray nozzles directed downward and located below the level of the employee.

-(f) The employer shall provide and require employees to wear respiratory protection, as specified in section 6739, when engaged in:
+(e) The employer shall provide and require employees to wear respiratory protection, as specified in section 6739, when engaged in:

 (1) Hand application or ground application of minimal exposure pesticides, except:

-(A) (Reserved);
+(A) Reserved;

-(B) Applicators using vehicle-mounted or towed equipment to inject or incorporate these pesticides into the soil; and
+(B) applicators using vehicle-mounted or towed equipment to inject or incorporate these pesticides into the soil; and

-(C) Applicators using equipment with vehicle-mounted spray nozzles directed downward and located below the level of the employee;
+(C) applicators using equipment with vehicle-mounted spray nozzles directed downward and located below the level of the employee;

-(3) Mixing or loading dry formulations of minimal exposure pesticides, except mixers or loaders using sealed water-soluble packets.
+(2) Mixing or loading dry formulations of minimal exposure pesticides, except mixers or loaders using sealed water-soluble packets.

-(g) All protective clothing and equipment shall be cleaned inside and out or discarded at the end of the day's use.
+(f) All protective clothing and equipment shall be cleaned inside and out or discarded at the end of the day's use.